Records are pleased to present the CD debut of the Saga Records 'The Desert Song' 1967 London Studio Cast

 18 THE DESERT SONG - Edith Day, Harry Welchman

 19 FRENCH MILITARY MARCHING SONG - Edith Day, Chorus

 20. ONE ALONE - John Hanson

 The Desert Song London Studio Cast Recording is licensed from the Saga tape collection at the British Library.

-PRE-ORDER IN STOCK
+GUARANTEED IN STOCK